 The dentist will be looking to see if the veneer affects your bite or causes any other alignment issues.
 If such is spotted, it may well be possible for small alterations to be made immediately before fitting.

 A check of the colour will be made too.
 Veneers need to match perfectly against the natural tooth.
-Thankfully dentists can alter the appearance by choosing different shades of bonding material (glue).
+Thankfully dentists can alter the appearance by choosing different shades of the bonding material (glue).

 With the dentist happy to proceed, it is necessary to get your confirmation to go ahead.